jeswin/retransmit-documentation/docs/prism/response-aggregation.md

 ### Merge Fields

-Fields being overwritten is a problem.
+Fields being overwritten can be a problem.
 Fortunately, there's an easy fix - 'mergeField'.

 ```ts
 module.exports = {